thalper/March-Madness/README.md

 To install the package, use the terminal command: ***pip install MarchMadness***  (currently version 1.6.0)

-Then, create and edit a python file (.py) like the one below to generate your brackets:
+Then, create and edit a python file (.py) like the one below:
 ```python
 from MarchMadness import MarchMadnessRun